William II of the Netherlands: Relationships

 William II had a string of relationships with both men and women, which led him to be blackmailed.
-The homosexual relationships that William II had as crown prince and as king were reported by journalist Eillert Meeter.
+The homosexual relationships that William II had as crown prince and as king were reported by journalist Eillert Meteer.
 The king surrounded himself with male servants whom he could not dismiss because of what Meteer described as his "abominable motives" for hiring them in the first place.
 One of his closest friends was the Wallonian aristocrat Albéric du Chastel.
 William II was blackmailed for the first time for his intimacies with men in 1818.
 After the Dutch secret police captured the blackmailers they were deported to the Dutch overseas colonies.

 In fiction

 William II is a recurring character in the historical novels of Georgette Heyer, most notably in An Infamous Army.

-William appears as a character in the historical fiction novel Sharpe's Waterloo by Bernard Cornwell, and its television adaptation, in which he is portrayed by Paul Bettany.
+William appears as a character in the historical fiction novel Sharpe's Waterloo by Bernard Cornwell, and its television adaptation, in which he is portrayed by Paul Bettany, and is largely shown to be a well-meaning, but arrogant, incompetent commander, directly responsible for the deaths of many of the men under his command.